 * People can for some reason not pay their loans sometimes, so now you don’t have to think about the individual.
 Better to trust that the Platform or Loan originators have money.

-Don’t put all the money in one loan or loan originator to minimize the risk further.
+Don’t put all the money in one loan / loan originator or Platform to minimize the risk further.

 Example: If you have 1000 Euro you want to invest.
-Don’t put all 1000 Euro in one loan / loan originator or Platform if you dont want to take that risk ofc.
+To be safer don’t put all 1000 Euro in one loan / loan originator or Platform if you dont want to take that risk ofc.

-* I would have invested 10 Euros in 100 different loans spread over many different loan originators or platforms so that if one of the loan originators goes out of business and cant fullfill the buyback guarantee it will not effect you so negatively.
+* I would have invested 20 Euros in 50 different loans spread over many different loan originators or platforms so that if one of the loan originators goes out of business and cant fullfill the buyback guarantee it will not effect you so negatively.
 The same goes for if one platform for any reason goes bust.

 How P2P platforms make their money?